BMW i8 Coupe review

 |Plug-in hybrid||23 miles||135mpg||49g/km|

 For now, if you want something that offers this kind of performance and quality, you’ll be looking at the Honda NSX – this mid-engined hybrid is even faster, but you can’t plug it in so there’s more limited electric-only driving capability.
-The Lexus LC 500h is also a ‘self-charging' hybrid as the Japanese brand calls it – this means you can’t plug it in either, but it does offer stunning coupe looks, quality and a 2+2 seating layout like the i8, plus more practicality.
+The Lexus LC 500h is also a full hybrid (or 'self-charging' as the Japanese brand calls it) – this means you can’t plug it in either, but it does offer stunning coupe looks, quality and a 2+2 seating layout like the i8, plus more practicality.

 The i8 is defined by its driving experience though.
-The combination of a small petrol engine and electric motor is a technological tour de force and means it’s easy to drive – and easy to drive fast – thanks to the sophistication of that futuristic engine combination.
+The combination of a small petrol engine and electric motor is a technological tour de force and means it’s easy to drive – and easy to drive fast – thanks to the sophistication of that futuristic powertrain.

 The i8’s 228bhp 1.5-litre three-cylinder turbocharged petrol engine mounted in the middle of the body drives the rear wheels through a six-speed automatic gearbox, while there’s a 141bhp electric motor mounted in the nose driving the front wheels, so the i8 also has four-wheel drive capability.